ufal/npfl129/exam/questions.md

 - How is the learning rate used during training and prediction of a gradient boosting decision tree?
 [5]

+- For a $K$-class classification, describe how to perform prediction with a gradient boosting decision tree trained for $T$ timestamps (how the individual trees perform prediction and how are the $K \cdot T$ trees combined to produce the predicted categorical distribution).
+[5]

 - Considering a $K$-class classification, describe which individual trees (and in which order) are created during gradient boosted decision tree training,